handshake-org/hsd-ledger/README.md

 ```

 >Note: `hsd` is a peer dependency.
 The above command assumes you already
-have an `hsd` repository cloned on your development machine and have checked
+have an `hsd` repository cloned on your development machine.
-out the following commit: `ff133262ae7b83dbe86c4d96c55cca5451743bf0`.
-Currently, the hsd `master` branch does not support hardware signing.
-The aforementioned commit supports hardware signing, but **should only be
-used to test this library**.

 ## Usage